databricks/run-notebook/README.md

 We recommend that you store the Databricks REST API token in [GitHub Actions secrets](https://docs.github.com/en/actions/security-guides/encrypted-secrets) to pass it into your GitHub Workflow.
 The following section lists recommended approaches for token creation by cloud.

+Note: we recommend that you do not run this Action against workspaces with IP restrictions.
+GitHub-hosted action runners have a [wide range of IP addresses](https://docs.github.com/en/actions/using-github-hosted-runners/about-github-hosted-runners#ip-addresses), making it difficult to whitelist.

 ## AWS
 For security reasons, we recommend creating and using a Databricks service principal API token.
 You can [create a service principal](https://docs.databricks.com/dev-tools/api/latest/scim/scim-sp.html#create-service-principal),